Brexit information for EU & EEA and Swiss Nationals

 If you have a Pre-settled or Settled status under the EU Settlement Scheme (EUSS) then you will be able to continue to live, work and study in the UK without restrictions whilst you hold valid Pre-Settled/Settled Status.

-Once the transition period ends on the 31 December 2020, you will not be required to take any further action to regulate your immigration permission to be in the UK.
+You will not be required to take any further action to regulate your immigration permission to be in the UK.

-You can read more information about The EU Settlement Scheme here.
+You can read more information about The EU Settlement Scheme

 Applications to the EU Settlement Scheme are currently free and for more information on how to apply under the EU Settlement Scheme please see the UK Council for International Student Affairs webpages.